-Spell Level: M4 Range: 240 ft.
+Level: M4 Range: 240 ft.
 Duration: Until negated or dispelled

-One hundred or fewer man-sized creatures are changed to appear like innocent trees.
+One hundred or fewer human-sized creatures are changed to appear like innocent trees.
 The illusion is so perfect that creatures moving through the "forest" will not detect the deception.

-Move Earth Spell Level: M6 Range: 240 ft.
+Level: M6 Range: 240 ft.
 Duration: Permanent